focai-acc/focElizaRFC/README.md

-## focEliza Peripheral

-The focEliza RFC currently focuses on designing the core framework.
-Surrounding the focEliza framework, the following peripheral tools and services might be developed.
-If they gain widespread adoption, they could be included in the roadmap for the next version:

-1) **On-chain AI Agents Browser Tools:** Verifiability requires a series of user-friendly UI/UX solutions. focEliza is expected to drive the development of such tools, with the most popular one potentially becoming the de facto standard.

-2) **Platform for On-chain AI Agents:** On-chain AI agents need a service that integrates blockchain, TEE platforms, and other services, providing one-click operation for on-chain AI agents.
-The most popular platform may inspire the creation of new protocols.

 ## Miscellaneous

 1) **Can these components be used outside the ElizaOS framework?**
     Possibly, but in the near term, the focus will remain on ElizaOS.
 This is because the AI agent framework has not yet established a standard, and the technology stacks vary.
 In the short term, focEliza will concentrate on integration with ElizaOS.

 2) **Is focEliza a fork of ElizaOS?**
     No. focEliza is an extension suite of ElizaOS (including plugins, tools, and services).
 It is fully compatible with ElizaOS, and AI agents based on ElizaOS can enable focEliza features.